-Document security is becoming a major concern for many companies.
+Document management security is becoming a major concern for many companies.
 According to a study by the Ponemon Institute, the average cost of a data breach to a business was $2.51 million in 2017.

 Aside from the financial consequences, a data breach can also lead to loss of customers, damage to brand reputation, leaking of company secrets, plus compliance and legal issues.
-And with more and more documents being transmitted and stored online and in mobile devices, there is an even greater risk for business data to be lost or stolen.
+And with more and more documents being transmitted and stored online and on mobile devices, there is an even greater risk for business data to be lost or stolen.

 Importance of an efficient document management system

-An efficient document management system (DMS) can help enhance data security and keep your sensitive business information always safe and secure.
+An efficient document management system (DMS) can help enhance data security and keep your sensitive business information safe and secure.
 It stores and organises files and documents digitally.
 This includes converting paper documents to electronic format.

 Some of the benefits of a DMS include: